 Please note that where you withdraw your consent we will no longer be able to provide you with the products or services that rely on having your consent.
 You can also exercise this right at any time by contacting us using the contact details at the end of this Privacy Notice.

 If you have any questions, or if you wish to contact us for any of the reasons described above, including to correct or access the information we hold about you or to make a complaint, please contact our Privacy Officer:

-The Privacy Officer for EW Group is Chris Grant.
+The Privacy Officer (all regions) for Rosterfy Group is Chris Grant.